 Local’s Tip: The Pacific Northwest section at this Portland bookstore is quite impressive.
 I suggest giving it a proper perusal, you never know what you’re going to find!

-Established in 2018, Belmont Books is one of the newest bookstores in Portland but you wouldn’t be able to tell by the looks of it.
+Opened in 2018, Belmont Books is one of the newest bookstores in Portland but you wouldn’t be able to tell by the looks of it.
 A charming little shop (less than 400-square-feet) filled to the brim with new and used books, the store looks like it’s been around forever.

 The passion and care put into this local Portland bookstore is obvious.
 Owner Joseph Witt works the front most days and lets it be known that having a bookstore is a lifelong dream fulfilled.
 A dream he doesn’t take for granted.